fisherdog1/libghw-util/README.md

 Libghw does not read this format by reading the header and then jumping to the directory at the end.
 There's also not a totally safe way to jump to the directory, I.e. other than scanning for the DIR string, which could hit other data.

 ## Ghw_handler Struct
+The top level structure for file reading is struct ghw_handler.
+It stores one point in time of the signal values, the design hierarchy, type information, and strings.
+The value of snap_time increments and signal values change as the CYC section is read.
 ![Diagram](./img/schema.png "Test")

 ## Header